Ryeqo 40mg/1mg/0.5mg film-coated tablets

 (95% CI)

-Abbreviations: LS mean = least squares mean; E2 = estradiol; NETA = norethisterone acetate
+Abbreviations: LS mean = least squares mean; CI = confidence interval, N = number of patients

-BMD measurements over 12 weeks in women treated with relugolix monotherapy
+BMD measurements over 12 weeks in women with uterine fibroids and endometriosis treated with relugolix monotherapy

-In women treated with relugolix monotherapy for 12 weeks, in studies 1 and 2, BMD at the lumbar spine decreased by -2.0% and -1.92%, respectively from baseline.
+In women treated with relugolix monotherapy for 12 weeks, in studies L1 and L2, S1 and S2, BMD at the lumbar spine decreased by -1.86% from baseline.
 The difference in percent change in BMD between women treated with Ryeqo and relugolix monotherapy at Week 12 was statistically significant, demonstrating the effectiveness of using relugolix in combination with E2/NETA (Ryeqo) to mitigate bone loss.

-To compare effects of Ryeqo on percent change in BMD over 52 weeks treatment, an observational study of untreated age-matched women with uterine fibroids was conducted to characterise longitudinal BMD of premenopausal women aged 18-50 years (natural history study).
-The percentage changes in BMD with Ryeqo for up to 52 weeks of treatment are consistent with those observed in this age-matched cohort of premenopausal women with uterine fibroids.
-Mean percent changes in BMD over 52 weeks indicated a slight decrease in BMD in age groups of 35 and older which was only slightly lower in women who received Ryeqo in comparison to women of this age group in the natural history study.
+To provide context for the effects of Ryeqo on percent change in BMD over 52 weeks treatment, an observational study of untreated age-matched women with uterine fibroids and endometriosis was conducted to characterise longitudinal BMD of premenopausal women aged 18-50 years (natural history study).
+Through 52 weeks of observation, there was minimal change in BMD with Ryeqo compared with those in an age-matched cohort of premenopausal women with uterine fibroids and endometriosis.

 Effects on endometrium